ezEngine/docs-src/pages/docs/effects/fake-rope-component.md

 ![Fake Ropes](media/fake-rope-component.jpg)

 These ropes are not able to pull on another object and thus can't be used as a gameplay element.
-Use the [PhysX rope component](../physics/physx/special/physx-rope-component.md) for such use cases.
+Use the [rope component](../physics/jolt/special/jolt-rope-component.md) for such use cases.

 On the other hand, the fake rope component is more lightweight to simulate and is optimized to have very little overhead when it has reached a resting state (doesn't swing anymore).
 Therefore it can be used in larger quantities for decorative purposes.